Gipetto/site/_posts/2005-03-01-stupid_people_means_free_ipods.md

 ---
 Yep, I said it.
 Contrary to popular belief stupid people can contribute to society – to me in particular on occaision.
 Our little family is the owner of a semi-used 20gig 4th Generation iPod.
 It was free.

 Free, how about that?
-Well, the reason it was free is what is extraordinary.<!--more-->
+Well, the reason it was free is what is extraordinary.

 To preface this – I've barely cracked open the manual to my iPod.
 I found it intuitive and easy to use.
 A co-worker here in the office said the same thing – she was given an iPod as a gift and she only needed a manual to figure out one or two things about using it with the computer.
 Other than that it was simple and easy to use.